 Some pregnant women develop varicose veins.
 Pregnancy increases the volume of blood in your body, but decreases the flow of blood from your legs to your pelvis.
 This circulatory change is designed to support the growing fetus, but it can produce an unfortunate side effect enlarged veins in your legs.
 Varicose veins may surface for the first time or may worsen during late pregnancy, when your uterus exerts greater pressure on the veins in your legs.
 Changes in your hormones during pregnancy also may play a role.
 Varicose veins that develop during pregnancy generally improve without medical treatment within three months after delivery.

 In Ayurveda, this condition is more or less a "Vata" problem.
 People with a predominance of "Vata dosha" seem to suffer more from this problem.

 Useful Herbal supplement for Varicose Veins - VASKO + VEINISH

-The food supplements VEINISH with VASKO, it helps Venous and arterial endothelial fatty deposits dissolved and the damaged valves in veins (failed to hold the blood leaking backwards) get repaired to regain the tensile strength.
+The food supplements VEINISH with VASKO, it helps Venous and arterial endothelial fatty deposits dissolve and the damaged valves in veins (failed to hold the blood leaking backwards) get repaired to regain tensile strength.
 Fresh collagen fibers are laid down parallel to the old ones and new connective tissue is formed in the valves.
-The new endothelium grown will contribute the strength enough to have sufficient tensile strength to hold venous blood at compartments against the gravity.
-In arteries also repair of the endothelium after dissolving the fatty deposits is happening.
-The same way in lower limb arterial narrowing (Burger's Disease) that ends in gangrene is also reversible with help of VEINISH with VASKO.
+The new endothelium grown contributes to the strength enough to have sufficient tensile strength to hold venous blood at compartments against the gravity.